Home · July 26, 2024

 The bottom line

-So, is it better to rent or buy a house?
-While choosing to rent vs. buy may seem easier and less of a risk, it comes with a steep opportunity cost.
+So is it better to rent or buy a house?
+While choosing to rent instead of buying a home may entail less risk and responsibilities, it comes with a steep opportunity cost.
 After all, every dollar you give to your landlord is a dollar you could be paying your future self.
 The long-term benefits of building wealth through homeownership are so compelling that it's worth considering.

 Links to third-party websites may have a privacy policy different from First Citizens Bank and may provide less security than this website.
 First Citizens Bank and its affiliates are not responsible for the products, services and content on any third-party website.